-As a man, it’s normal to have trouble getting or keeping an erection occasionally.
-However, if you frequently find it difficult to get an erection or maintain a firm enough erection to have sex, you might have erectile dysfunction (ED).
+As a man, it’s normal to occasionally have trouble getting or maintaining an erection.
+However, if you frequently find it difficult to get an erection or to maintain a firm enough erection to have sex, you might have erectile dysfunction (ED).

 Erectile dysfunction is the inability for a man to get and maintain an erection that’s firm enough to have penetrative sex.
 ED is also referred to as impotence, but the term “impotence” is used less often when referring to this common condition.